insta-advance/qt5-qbs/README.md

 functionality of qmake.
 This allows QBS to in turn use the Qt builds created by this set of QBS files.

+*QBS >=1.4.0 is required.*

 ## Usage

-This assumes you have a non-Qt profile(link) installed in your QBS settings.
+This assumes you have a non-Qt profile installed in your QBS settings.
 This can be, for example, your system toolchain profile.

 Prequisites are the same for Qt itself, except that Perl is not required.

 ### Build the host tools:
-    qbs build -f qt-host-tools.qbs profile:<your host profile>
+    qbs build -f qt-host-tools.qbs project.sourcePath:<path to qt sources> qbs.installRoot:<somewhere to install the tools> profile:<your host profile>

-Install the host tools:
-    qbs install -f qt-host-tools.qbs profile:<your host profile> --install-root /path/of/your/choice

 You may, for example, install the tools to the local usr directory.
 This will overwrite any existing tools in that directory, so use a subdirectory if you want to manage multiple host tool versions.

+### Configure Qt
+To reduce the overhead of repeatedly evaluating probes between builds, a separate configuration project is used.
+This will create a JSON file auto-detected configuration options.
+Feel free to edit this file and save it for later.
+You can rename the file to qtconfig.json, but it is recommended that you place it in a specific directory (for example, your HOME directory), and pass this file to QBS when building Qt.

+    qbs build -f qt-configure.qbs

+You can save this to your profile by executing
+    cp <profile>-<buildVariant>/qtconfig.json ~/qtconfig-<profile>.json
+    qbs-config <profile>.qbs.qtconfig ~/qtconfig-<profile>.json

 ### Build Qt
 It is best to add the host tools' install-root bin directory to your PATH if